Hockey stalwart Manpreet, two others were dropped due to disciplinary issues: Team sources | Sports-Games

 Hockey stalwart Manpreet, two others were dropped due to disciplinary issues: Team sources

-Hockey Indias surprising decision to drop three players, including veteran midfielder Manpreet Singh, from the list of probables for the upcoming FIH Pro League season stemmed from disciplinary issues during the teams tour of South Africa in December.
-The India leg of the FIH Pro League is scheduled from February 10 to 15 in Rourkela.
+Hockey Indias decision to drop three players, including veteran midfielder Manpreet Singh, from the list of probables for the upcoming FIH Pro League season stemmed from serious disciplinary issues during the teams tour of South Africa in December.

 - Country: